isomerpages/nlb-learning/_digital/Preschoolers/Content.md

   </div>
   <div class="col is-three-fifths">
     <p><b>Screen Time Rules for Kids | Let's Talk | NPR  (2 mins 13 secs)</b><br>
 Do you want to know how much time your kids should spend using devices?
-Here is a video guide to balance the need for limits with the potential benefits.
+Here is a video guide to balance the need for limits with the potential benefits. <br><br>
 <small>Source: Screen Time Rules for Kids | Let's Talk (2018, March 22).
 NPR.
 Retrieved 2021, November 30.</small></p>
   </div>
 </div>